-c) Financial assets at fair value through profit or loss
+d) Financial assets at fair value through profit or loss

-Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value recognised in the statement of comprehensive income.
+Financial assets at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with net changes in fair value recognised in the consolidated statement of comprehensive income.

-This category includes certain equity investments which the Group had not irrevocably elected to classify at fair value through OCI.
-Net gains and losses, including any interest or dividend income, are recognised in the consolidated statement of comprehensive income.
+This category includes derivative instruments and listed equity investments which the Group had not irrevocably elected to classify at fair value through OCI.
+Dividends on listed equity investments are recognised as other income in consolidated statement of comprehensive income when the right of payment has been established.